 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Alpine amount to $1,391.

 Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Alpine gets a moderate amount of sunlight each day, so you could expect a maximum payback period of 12.6 years per 5 kW of power depending on other factors.

-The type of solar panels you have will have specific maintenance steps to follow.
-Regardless of type, you should inspect your panels for damage and clean them regularly.
-Many solar contractors in the Alpine area offer comprehensive maintenance plans to help you keep your panels healthy and make the most of your system.
+The specific types of maintenance you need will depend on the type of panels you're using.
+Regardless of type, you should clean your panels regularly and inspect them for damage.
+A majority of solar contractors in the Alpine area offer low-cost maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.